lltfm/openness/works/the_epitomes_of_openness/contemplations/the_vital_darkness.md

+# Contemplations: The Vital Darkness

-# What is meant by "trusting the vital darkness"?
+### What is meant by "trusting the vital darkness"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):